 Benefits of HOT lanes can include:

-- more travel options for users and help manage congestion by optimizing traffic flow and maximizing the number of users in the lanes (such as, person throughput)
+- managing congestion by optimizing traffic flow and maximizing the number of users in the lanes

 - improved air quality and greater roadway efficiency